Shannon Cornish – Artisan Jeweller

 My beadmaking journey began in 2008, when I purchased a few glass beads at a local craft market and became determined to learn how to make these beautiful tactile pieces myself.
 After a single bead making class and much experimentation, I learned the unique properties of soft glass whilst at the same time discovering that there are infinite design possibilities when creating glass beads.

-A background in design and love of learning new processes then led me to seek skills in silversmithing.
-This was to enable me to create quality jewellery so that my beads could be worn and enjoyed in a comfortable and complimentary setting.
+A background in design and love of learning new processes then led me to seek some simple silver jewellery making skills.
+I wanted to learn how to create quality jewellery so that my beads could be worn and enjoyed in a comfortable and complimentary setting.

 My bead designs are eclectic, from colourful to monochrome, intricate to simple, and anything in between.
 When I’m designing a piece of jewellery my aim is to make the beads the focus of the design; the silver providing the backdrop.
 It is very important to me that each bead is well made and designed into a piece of jewellery that it’s owner will love and enjoy for a long time.